vuxcode/pr1-project-BirdiePhoenix/time-report.md

   - Got the castling functions to work in 2d
   - Got everything to work in 2d
   - Reorginized the script

+- All changes in the converting to 2D:
+  - Changed chessBoard[], squareNames[] and checkStorage[] to 2D
+  - Changed upgradeWhitePieces[] and upgradeBlackPieces[]
+    - Removed all the pawns and the kings, since the pawn cannot be upgraded to hose
+  - Removed 4 variables that were not used anymore
+    - checkSquares[]
+    - pieceIndex
+    - squareIndex
+    - kingSlayer
+  - Added 22 new global variables
+    - subChessBoard
+      - is declared as = chessBoard[index]
+      - is used when lookintg for things in the chessBoard[]
+    - 6 piece variables wich will be declared differently depending on what players turn it is
+      - kingPiece
+      - queenCheck
+      - rookCheck
+      - bishopCheck
+      - knightCheck
+      - pawnCheck
+    - 10 index variables
+      - cPi (chosen piece outer index)
+      - cPj (chosen piece inner index)
+      - cSi (chosen square outer index)
+      - cSj (chosen square inner index)
+      - cKi (outer index of the king) (used when checking for check)
+      - cKj (inner index of the king)
+      - cCi (check checking outer index)
+      - cCj (check checking inner index)
+      - rKi (rook king inner index) (used during castling)
+      - rKj (rook king outer index)
+    - 4 castling variables
+      - castlingSteps
+        - used to decide how many steps to check for check
+      - castlingKi
+        - will be white or black king
+      - castlingR1
+      - castlingR2
+        - will be white or black rooks
+    - checkVar
+      - is used in EnemyCheckChecker()
+      - will be either isCheck or wouldBeCheck
+  - Changed all places where looking for index inside the 2D arrays to work
+  - Added so the textBox clears with output.value = ""; after every new choice
+  - 3 functions to find indexes
+    - IndexChosenPiece()
+    - IndexChosenSquare()
+    - IndexOfKing()
+  - Reduced the functions to update chessBoard when castling
+    -  1 for each side
+    -  using rKi to decide what line it is (white or black)
+    -  using castlingR1, castlingR2 and castlingKi to decide what color
+  - ds
+    - CastlingCheckChecker()
+      - Looking for check when castling
+    - ResetCheckStorage()
+      - Uses a loop to change all elements in checkStorage[] back to be the same as chessBoard[]
+  - Updated the movement functions to work in 2D
+  - Changed KnightMovement() and KingMovement() to use loops to find the possible moves
+  - Changed all check functions to proceed from the king instead of every enemy piece
+    - Runs PawnChecker() and then only proceeds to the next functions if the king is not thretened from any of that kind
+  - Removed KingChecker() since a king never can be next to another king